 The Jaques-Dalcroze eurhythmics is an active musical pedagogy based on body movements.
-The student (child or professional) is brought to feel what he hears through moving his body to the sounds and rhythms played by the teacher.
+The student (child, adult, or professional) is brought to feel what he hears through moving his body to the sounds and rhythms played by the teacher.

 The stimulation of his global motor skills allows him to experience his body as an instrument, whereby musicality is felt and transmitted.